By Dr. Danielle Ethier, Population Scientist, Birds Canada

 Raptor Population Index (RPI) sites

-An important contributor to raptor monitoring in North America is the Raptor Population Index (RPI): an international partnership between Hawk Migration Association of North American (HMANA), HawkWatch International, Hawk Mountain Sanctuary Association, and Birds Canada.
+An important contributor to raptor monitoring in North America is the Raptor Population Index (RPI): an international partnership between Hawk Migration Association of North America (HMANA), HawkWatch International, Hawk Mountain Sanctuary Association, and Birds Canada.
 Its mission is to contribute to the conservation, knowledge, and public understanding of raptors through a collaborative population monitoring program.
 RPI recently published species-specific population trends using data through 2019.
 This marks the fifth iteration of this valuable analysis.

 What have we learned?